Dez Bryant: Personal life

-Bryant had a troubled upbringing, born to a 13-year-old mother, Angela, who was arrested for dealing crack cocaine when Bryant was eight years old.
+Bryant had a troubled upbringing, born to a teenage mother, Angela, who was arrested for dealing crack cocaine when Bryant was eight years old.
 He went on to live in eight different homes while attending Lufkin High School.
 Bryant has two sons, Zayne and Dez Jr. Bryant was sued in March 2011 for $861,350 for legal fees and the cost of jewelry, which he acquired on credit while a student athlete.
 The case was settled before court proceedings for between $400,000 and $500,000.

 On July 16, 2012, Bryant was arrested on a class A misdemeanor domestic violence charge for allegedly striking his biological mother, Angela Bryant.
 In March 2013, Bryant spoke at an event for Dallas Men Against Abuse.
 At the event, he stated, "I'm done with domestic abuse."
 On August 28, 2014, Bryant launched his official brand and apparel line, ThrowUpTheX.
 On June 22, 2016, Bryant was sued by Texas state senator Royce West for damaging a rented house in DeSoto, Texas.
 Damage to the rental house totaled over $60,000.

 In a tweet, Bryant endorsed Kanye West's campaign in the 2020 United States presidential election.